ROHAN-TANDEL/banglore-profiles/README.md

 #### We take projects from requirments to deployment and maintainance.

-#### Our team have expirienced professionals who have worked on data intensive, cpu intensive application.
+#### Our team has expirienced professionals who have worked on data intensive, cpu intensive application.

 #### Our work invovled solutions from core and reusable modules. involved quatily and strong communication.